 I was born in a house that no longer exists, in a part of London called World’s End, to a Portuguese father and English mother.

-A disproportionate percentage of my school years was spent curled up on a green velvet window seat at the far end of the Gryphon Library in a mini-Hogwarts near the river Thames, reading everything I could get my hands on and not studying very much at all.
+A large part of my school years were spent curled up on a green velvet window seat at the far end of the Gryphon Library in a mini-Hogwarts near the river Thames, reading everything I could get my hands on and not studying very much at all.